 Installing our Nest Cam (indoor) camera was easy.
 After connecting it wirelessly to our home Wi-Fi, we simply set the camera on a bookshelf or other flat horizontal surface.
 It stood on a magnetic base.
 For wall or ceiling mounting we would have attached the base with screws.

 130-degree field of view

 Google Assistant and IFTTT compatible

-When purchased directly from Google Nest, Nest IQ cameras were under warranty for two years.
+We purchased it directly from the Google store, it was under warranty for two years.

 The smart home company Canary makes two indoor security cameras: the Canary Pro, formerly called the Canary All-In-One, and the Canary View, the less expensive option.
 Both cameras offer:

 Two-way audio with the Canary Premium Service ($9.99 a month or $99 a year)

 24 hours of free cloud storage or 30 days with Premium Service

 The Canary Pro also boasts a 90-decibel siren as well as climate monitoring, if you want to see what temperature or how humid it is in your basement before you go downstairs.
 Of course, Canary is more worthwhile if you buy the Premium Service, as you can see above; read more about Canary camera pricing here.

 Now, let’s talk about those smart home integrations.
 With Canary’s indoor cameras, it doesn’t matter if you’re in the Amazon or Google smart home ecosystems, as they work with both Alexa and Google Assistant.
 Here’s what you can do with each, hands-free: